List of prime ministers of Chad

-This is a list of prime ministers of Chad since the formation of the post of Prime Minister of Chad in 1978 to the present day.
+This is a list of prime ministers of Chad since the formation of the post of prime minister of Chad in 1978 to the present day.

-A total of eighteen people have served as Prime Minister of Chad (not counting one Acting Prime Minister).
+A total of twenty people have served as prime minister of Chad (not counting one acting prime minister).
 Additionally, two persons, Delwa Kassiré Koumakoye and Albert Pahimi Padacké, have served on two non-consecutive occasions.

-The current Prime Minister of Chad is Saleh Kebzabo, since 12 October 2022.
+The current prime minister of Chad is Allamaye Halina, since 23 May 2024.